tilt-dev/tilt.build/docs/teams.md

 layout: docs
 ---

 Many Tilt Cloud features will be based on the concept of a Tilt team.
-Once you've signed in to Tilt Cloud, create a team by navigating to [cloud.tilt.dev/team/new](https://cloud.tilt.dev/team/new), entering a team name, and clicking Create My Team.
+Once you've signed in to Tilt Cloud, create a team by selecting the option at the top right, entering a team name, and clicking Create My Team.
 This will bring you to the team page of your new team.
 You are the team owner as a result.
 To navigate to an existing team that you own, hover over the Teams dropdown at the top right of the screen.

 You can also change the team name on this page.